-In the above example, ${sp}$ indicates a space and \leftarrow indicates a carriage return.
+In the above example, ${sp}$ indicates a space and $\leftarrow$ indicates a carriage return.

-- When creating a file, write each line as a single statement, inserting carriage returns only at the indicated carriage return locations, and inserting no unspecified spaces. - If the UTF-8 format string exceeds 50 bytes, the ASCII format string is used as the clip name string.
-If no ASCII format name is specified, the standard format clip name is used.
+- When creating a file, write each line as a single statement, inserting carriage returns only at the indicated carriage return locations, and inserting no unspecified spaces. - If the UTF-8 format string is longer than 52 characters, the ASCII format string is used as the clip name string.